 Andrew is a former Supreme Court clerk for Justice Sandra Day O’Connor and a former federal prosecutor with more than 25 years of experience in civil and criminal litigation.
-He represents clients in federal and state courts and in investigations and enforcement matters before numerous federal and state agencies, including the Department of Justice, Federal Trade Commission, Federal Election Commission, Federal Communications Commission and state attorneys general.
+He represents clients in federal and state courts in complex civil litigation and in rulemaking and investigations before numerous federal and state agencies, including the Department of Justice, Environmental Protection Agency, Federal Trade Commission, Federal Election Commission, Federal Communications Commission and state attorneys general.

 Andrew has handled numerous pro bono matters, including the successful representation of minority police officers in employment discrimination actions.

 Successfully represented corporate client in libel action, obtaining a complete retraction of the statement libeling the client’s business reputation.
-(2018)

-Successfully represented Time Warner in divestiture of radio and satellite licenses as part of merger with AT&T. (2016-17)
+Successfully represented Time Warner in divestiture of radio and satellite licenses as part of merger with AT&T.

 Overturned False Claims Act conviction of government contractor in the Ninth Circuit.

 Represented a group of law professors as amici curiae in the Supreme Court decision in AT&T Mobility v.
 Concepcion, proposing the statutory theory under the Federal Arbitration Act that was adopted by Justice Clarence Thomas in his concurrence, providing the critical fifth vote for the petitioner in that case.
-(2011)

 Won a ruling in the U.S. Court of Appeals for the D.C.
 Circuit rejecting attempts by the Recording Industry Association of America to use Digital Millennium Copyright Act subpoenas to obtain private subscriber data from internet service providers.
-RIAA v.
-Verizon.
-(2003)